 These cupcakes are best consumed at room temperature as the ganache thickens when chilled.
 But it definitely doesn’t make or break these cupcakes.
 They are delicious either way!

-For more delicious chocolate desserts, check out my:
+For more delicious gluten free chocolate desserts, check out:

 - Gluten Free Skillet Brownies

 Make sure to tag me @butternutbakery on Instagram and comment below if you make these Gluten Free Chocolate Cupcakes.
 To pin this recipe and save it for later, you can use the button on the recipe card, the buttons above or below this post, or on any of the photos above.
 Happy baking!Print